datrix83864/powerschool-object-reports/README.md

 ## Contents

-Each folder contains its own README that describes how the template functions
+Each folder contains a README that describes how the template functions and changes

 ### Transcript

-Contains a high school transcript object report
+Contains high school transcript object reports:
+1. Template - What all high school transcripts are based on
+2. Graduate Student - Removes the Current Schedule Section
+3. Semesters Only - A semester-only version of the template